 Avoid Polishing Compounds

 One final tip — once you reach the 14k grit wheel, this should give you a beautiful mirror polish to where you shouldn’t have to go any further.
-With some jaspers, I like to use a bit of cerium oxide to gain a slightly additional polish, but with porcelain-type jaspers, I would hold off using polishing compounds, as the heat might lead to unwanted fractures.
+With some jaspers, I like to use a bit of cerium oxide to gain a slightly additional polish.
+With porcelain-type jaspers, I would hold off using polishing compounds, as the heat might lead to unwanted fractures.
 The 14k grit wheel should leave you with more than enough of a nicely finished product.